There are a limited number of scholarship opportunities available. If you are interested in applying you can access our form here.

 We currently offer group classes for students from 5 yrs old.
 At that age, there may be issues with the ability to focus and stay engaged in the class in which case your student’s coach will communicate with you about progress and alternatives should it become clear that other learning options are more appropriate.

-All programs are held online via Zoom and Lichess.org
+Online programs are held via Zoom and Lichess.org